• Home

 Enter your NameEnter your Email Address

 I’ve long been fascinated with the plethora of “get rich quick” schemes that plague my Facebook timeline.
-Not a day goes by where I don’t have a friend pushing the latest pyramid scheme about the next big range of healthy shakes that guarantee rapid weight loss – A well marketed gimmick that many of us who understand the basic principles of nutrition will know you are essentially being sold a calorie deficit diet.
+Not a day goes by when I don’t have a friend pushing the latest pyramid scheme about the next big range of healthy shakes that guarantee rapid weight loss – A well-marketed gimmick that many of us who understand the basic principles of nutrition will know you are essentially being sold a calorie deficit diet.
 Quite often these diets make you feel miserable and you inevitably end up eating pizza and piling those pounds back on once the enthusiastic novelty factor wears thin.

-Further to the pyramid schemes, there are the many motivational authors who provide that all important magical formula that claims to solve all your problems.
+Further to the pyramid schemes, there are many motivational authors who provide that all-important magical formula that claims to solve all your problems.
 They invite you to tap into unlimited wealth, all for the price of a slim paperback book.
 I now actually have a bookshelf full of these miracle solutions, ranging from teaching me how to stop procrastinating to developing a positive attitude, but the jury is still out as to whether they help even the slightest bit.

 What is the key to success?

-I am in a fortunate enough position whereby I, along with my two business partners, have developed a brand generating nearly £10,000,000pa in revenue, with almost 50 bricks and mortar retail locations across the UK.
+I am in a fortunate enough position whereby I, along with my two business partners, have developed a brand generating nearly £10,000,000 pa in revenue, with almost 50 bricks and mortar retail locations across the UK.
 For those reading in the US, 50 locations is significant when you consider you can fit the UK into 11 American states.

-So, when Business Partner Magazine invited me to write about Scaling A Business, I felt an overwhelming duty to provide three pieces of honest advice that would be of relevant and applicable to most business owners.
+So, when Business Partner Magazine invited me to write about Scaling A Business, I felt an overwhelming duty to provide three pieces of honest advice that would be relevant and applicable to most business owners.

 Every second, every minute, every hour – It all counts